 - Advancement of techniques for development and validation of UMP models.
 This may include demonstration of validation techniques for the effectiveness and accuracy of the UMP models or techniques for producing useful derivatives of UMP models or creative methods for mining documentary model descriptions into formal representations.

 NIST will announce via the Event Website any Entry(ies) the finalists and those entries to which the Judges have made a cash award (each, an “Award”).
-The anticipated number and amount of the Awards that will be awarded for this Competition is set forth in this Federal Register Notice; however, the Judges are not obligated to make all or any Awards, and reserve the right to award fewer than the anticipated number of Awards in the event an insufficient number of eligible Entries meet any one or more of the Judging Criteria for this Competition, based on the Judges’ evaluation of the quality of Entries and in their sole discretion.
+The anticipated number and amount of the Awards that will be awarded for this Competition is set forth in the Official Rules; however, the Judges are not obligated to make all or any Awards, and reserve the right to award fewer than the anticipated number of Awards in the event an insufficient number of eligible Entries meet any one or more of the Judging Criteria for this Competition, based on the Judges’ evaluation of the quality of Entries and in their sole discretion.
 Awards will be made based on the Judges’ evaluation of an Entry’s compliance with the Judging Criteria for this Competition.

 To win an Award, finalists must give a brief in-person presentation to the Judges during the MSEC conference in a special session dedicated to the RAMP Challenge.
 Winners will be determined by the Judging Panel at the MSEC Conference, and further verified by NIST.
 The winner verification process with NIST includes providing the full legal name, tax identification number or social security number, routing number and banking account to which the prize money can be deposited directly.
 Return of any notification as “undeliverable” will result in disqualification.
 After verification of eligibility, Awards will be distributed in the form of electronic funds transfer addressed to the official representative specified in the winning Entry.
 That official representative will have sole responsibility for further distribution of any Award among Participants in a group Entry or within a company or institution that has submitted an Entry through that representative.
 Each list of Entries receiving Awards for the Competition will be made public according to the timeline outlined on the Event Website.
-Winners are responsible for all taxes and reporting related to any Award received as part of the Competition.
+The Official Representatives are responsible for all taxes and reporting related to any Award received as part of the Competition.

 All costs incurred in the preparation of Competition Entries are to be borne by Participants.